 In April 1975, Tongogara was arrested and detained in Zambia after Herbert Chitepo who was ZANU Chairman was assassinated in March.
 The Zambian government strongly believed that Chitepo had been killed by members within his party.
 Several theories were propounded to account for Chitepo's death.
-Whilst in prison, he was signed the agreement which was forwarding the formation of a joint military force, the Zimbabwe People's Army (ZIPA) which was to be composed of guerrillas from ZANLA and the Zimbabwe People's Revolutionary Army (ZIPRA), which was the military wing of ZAPU.
-In 1976, Tongogara was acquitted and he managed to attend the Geneva Conference which was held in the same year.
+Whilst in prison, he signed the agreement which was forwarding the formation of a joint military force, the Zimbabwe People's Army (ZIPA) which was to be composed of guerrillas from ZANLA and the Zimbabwe People's Revolutionary Army (ZIPRA), which was the military wing of ZAPU. ref name="CR"/> In 1976, Tongogara was acquitted and he managed to attend the Geneva Conference which was held in the same year.

 Tongagara also attended the Lancaster House Agreement of 1979 which brought to an end the liberation struggle.
 During the negotiations, he played a mediating role and Lord Carrington who was chairing the conference acknowledged the pivotal role which Tongogara played.
-At one time he managed to calm Robert Mugabe after he told Carrington to go to hell when he was making demands on behalf of the Smith’s regime which seemed to be dubious and trivial in as far as Mugabe was concerned.
+At one time he managed to calm Robert Mugabe after he told Carrington to go to hell when he was making demands on behalf of the Smith regime which seemed to be dubious and trivial in as far as Mugabe was concerned.
 It was reported that Tongogara was favouring the idea of fostering unity between ZANU PF and Zimbabwe African People's Union (ZAPU) but alas his stance is said to have led to his death.
 Tongogara was said to have held secret meetings with Joshua Nkomo who was the president of ZAPU in a bid to broker a deal with him.

 The death of Tongagara is shrouded in mystery.
-Many theorists have been put forward to explain the events which led his demise.
+Many theories have been put forward to explain the events which led his demise.
 Several versions have been narrated whose events are inconsistent and this has been used to illustrate that there was something more to Tongogara's death.
-Tongagara is said to have died on 23 December and the announcement of his death was made on 26 December.
+Tongagara is said to have died on 23 December 1979 and the announcement of his death was made on 26 December.
 It was also reported that it took two more days before Tongogara’s cadaver was taken to the mortuary.

 Mugabe was allegedly pin pointed to have engineered the death of Tongogara on the premise that Tongogara was his main threat to his ascendancy as the first president of an independent Zimbabwe.
 In 2001, reports circulated stating that Mugabe was being haunted by Tongagara’s ghost which however was reported to torment him in the presidential and or state house.
 Edgar Tekere however distanced Mugabe as having anything to do with the death of Tongogara.
-His explanation was that Tongogara had defied the orders of Samora Macheal who was the then president of Mozambique who had warned guerrillas not to travel at night.
+His explanation was that Tongogara had defied the orders of Samora Macheal who was then president of Mozambique who had warned guerrillas not to travel at night.

 Kumbirai Kangai who was a member of the High Command during the liberation struggle explained that, the accident which claimed the life of a well decorated military leader and strategist occurred around 9 am in Inhambani Province in Mozambique.
 Contrary to this, Tekere argued that Tongogara died on his way to Chimoio from Maputo.
-Kangai stated that the propeller shaft of the Land Cruiser, Tongogara’s vehicle broke and the vehicle veered off the road, hitting an anthill and Tongogara died instantly.
+Kangai stated that the propeller shaft of the Land Cruiser, Tongogara’s vehicle broke, and the vehicle veered off the road, hitting an anthill and Tongogara died instantly.
 Josiah Tungamirai who was once the Chief Air Marshal of the Air Force of Zimbabwe gave another version of the story highlighting that the accident happened at night and Tongogara's vehicle collided head on with a military vehicle which was carelessly abandoned without warning signs.

 In 2002, Oppah Muchinguri who was Tongogara's secretary also gave another version of how Tongogara died.
-She explained that, the accident occurred at a place which was 5 km away from the spot where all those who were in the car had earlier had a combined breakfast and lunch.
+She explained that the accident occurred at a place which was 5 km away from the spot where all those who were in the car had earlier had a combined breakfast and lunch.
 By implication, the accident occurred in the afternoon.
-Muchinguri also explained that the vehicle they were inside swiped a trailer of a truck which they were trying to overtake, and then it veered from the road, rolling and subsequently turning more than once.
+Muchinguri also explained that the vehicle they were inside swiped a trailer of a truck which they were trying to overtake, and then it veered from the road, rolling and subsequently turning more than one.